-The 20-year-old has been heavily linked with a move to the Premier League, and although he was a target for Chelsea and Manchester City, it now appears that he will remain at the Spanish Liga outfit.
+The 20-year-old has been heavily linked with a move to the Premier League, and although Goal.com exclusively revealed he headed Roberto Mancini's January wishlist at Manchester City, it now appears that he will remain at the Liga outfit.

 "It's not renewed as yet, but I think it will be very shortly.
 We understand it is virtually a done deal."

 Goal.com understands the new contract will place Isco on approximately €58,000 per week, while he will pen a contract until 2018 that includes a buyout clause of €35 million.

 Husillos added: "There are no sure things in football.
 Everything can change in an instant.

 "The club's intention and what Isco has stated is that he is going to stay here; he's going to renew his contract.

 "Life can also throw up a lot of surprises.
 That is the most conclusive statement that the club can make on the issue."